 Angular combines declarative templates, dependency injection, end to end tooling, and integrated best practices to solve development challenges.
 Angular empowers developers to build applications that live on the web, mobile, or the desktop.

-The current stable version of Angular is 7.0.1 and we are going to install it on Windows 10.
+The current stable version of Angular is 7.2.13 and we are going to explain the steps of installation of it on Windows 10 operating system.

-The latest version of Node.js can be downloaded and installed from the official website below.
-Currently, 10.10.0 is the stable release and you can also choose the latest version if you are interested.
+So, the latest version of Node.js can be downloaded and installed from the official website.
+The URL is given below.
+Currently, 12.4.0 is the latest version of Nodejs.

 Angular CLI helps us to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.

 It can simply be installed using NPM.
 So first, open our Command Prompt / Powershell and install the Angular CLI with the below command.

 We successfully installed Angular CLI on our system and now we can set up a workspace for Angular projects in our system and create a new app.
 This can be done with the below command.

 ng new awesome-project